I Believe

 A Devoted Church

-by Mike Smith on July 7th, 2025
+on July 7th, 2025

 Are we here by chance, or by divine design?
 This powerful message challenges us to consider our place in God's grand plan, drawing inspiration from the story of Esther and the early Christian church in Acts.
 Just as Esther was positioned 'for such a time as this,' we too may be strategically placed by God in our current circumstances.
 The early church's devotion to teaching, fellowship, breaking bread, and prayer serves as a model for our own commitment to faith.
 Their unity despite differences, empowerment by the Holy Spirit, and contagious generosity all point to a profound truth: we are part of something much bigger than ourselves.
 This realization can transform how we view our role in the church and the world, inspiring us to move beyond mere attendance to true belonging and active participation in God's mission.
 Read More